jerryxh/wp-ecommerce-compare-products/readme.txt

 When can I use this plugin? =

 You can use this plugin when you have installed wp-e-commerce plugin

+=
+How can I show Compare button on product page and detail product page? =

+You can go to Products -> Comparable Settings, checked on Auto Add Compare button, it will automatically add Compare button on your theme.
+If you want to show Compare button anywhere you want, you unchecked Auto Add Compare button, then copy this code <? if(function_exists('wpec_add_compare_button')) echo wpec_add_compare_button(); ?> and past into the theme code where you want to show Compare button.

+=
+How can I sho Compare Featured fields on detail product page? =

+You can copy this code <? if(function_exists('wpec_show_compare_fields')) echo wpec_show_compare_fields(); ?> and past into the theme code where you want to show Compare Featured fields on detail product page.

 == Support ==